Culture of Cambodia: Dance

 Khmer classical dance is a form of Cambodian dance originally performed only for royalty.
 The dances have many elements in common with Thai classical dance.
+In the post-Angkor period of Cambodia, from the early 15th century to 1863, Cambodia was heavily influenced by Siamese art and culture.
 During the mid-20th century, it was introduced to the public, where it now remains a celebrated icon of Khmer culture, often being performed during public events, holidays, and for tourists visiting Cambodia.
 Khmer classical dance is famous for its use of the hands and feet to express emotion; there are 4,000 different gestures in this type of dance.
 Khmer classical dance, also known as the royal ballet of Cambodia, has been selected as one of UNESCO's Masterpieces of the Oral and Intangible Heritage of Humanity.

 Khmer folk dances, which are performed for audiences, are fast-paced.
 The movements and gestures are not as stylized as Khmer classical dance.
 Folk dancers wear clothes of the people they are portraying such as Chams, hill tribes, farmers, and peasants.
 The folk dance music is played by a mahori orchestra.
 A popular folk dance is the Cambodian coconut dance which is a dance performance involving coconuts with male and female dancers.
 The dance originated around 1960 from Romeas Haek District in Svay Rieng Province.

 Cambodian vernacular dances (or social dances) are those danced at social gatherings.
 Such dances include Romvong, Rom Kbach, Rom Saravan, and Lam Leav.
 Some of these dances have been influenced by the traditional dances of Laos.
 Other dances, such as Rom Kbach, borrow heavily from the classical dance of the royal court.
 Other social dances from around the world have influenced Cambodian social culture including the cha-cha, the bolero and the Madison.